omkarbajaj073/ai-travel-assistant/README.md

 **How It's Used**:
 - The application uses `@cf/meta/llama-3.3-70b-instruct-fp8-fast` model through Cloudflare Workers AI binding
-- The LLM powers the conversational interface in `src/index.ts` via the `TravelAgent` class
 - System prompts include user preferences, current itinerary state, and location context to generate personalized responses
-- The model generates both user-friendly markdown descriptions and structured JSON itineraries following a strict schema
 - Responses are streamed to the client in real-time for a responsive user experience

 **Configuration**: The model is configured in `src/index.ts` with `max_tokens: 2048` and uses the raw response mode for streaming.